-Real-time participation and event tracking are one of the best ways to determine if the courses you’re providing are working, and to see if your employees are taking the courses assigned to them.
+Real-time participation and event tracking are one of the best ways to determine if the courses you’re providing are beneficial, as well as if your employees are taking the courses assigned to them.
 You should also be able to access any external training information that your employees undergo, as that training that you’ve assigned has effects on your people’s’ performance.
 Once their training/coursework is completed, make sure that your employees have the satisfaction of getting their certificate of completion printed immediately.

 What kind of analytics and features are offered by the LMS you’re considering?
 Are they extensive and scalable, or do they fall flat?
 Functionality is something that many managers may overlook, only to discover after implementation that the system they adopted is not meeting all of their demands and expectations.

 So how can you decide if an eLearning system is functional for your business or not?
 For starters, check to see if the system is scalable to your needs.
 If the system can’t grow organically with your organization, then it may not be as functional in the future as you originally believed.

 One of the benefits of a cloud LMS service is the flexibility for workers to learn at their own pace, and at a location best-suited for an ideal learning environment.
 The ability to have 24/7/365 access to courses is ideal and can keep employees from having to take valuable work time to participate in mandatory classes.